ahnaf-hasan/ahnaf-hasan/README.md

   <img src="https://gifdb.com/images/high/glitching-hacker-hacking-v56g4l1vaykmsno6.gif" alt="Glitching Hacker" width="100%" />
 </p>

 My core skills are based on JavaScript, Machine Learning, and Deep Learning, and I love to do most of my work with JavaScript.
 I am skilled in the MERN stack and have a strong passion for learning and implementing new web technologies and standards.
-I completed my B.S.C. in Computer Science and Engineering from the University of Information Technology & Sciences and am currently studying Cyber Security at Bangladesh University of Professionals in Dhaka, Bangladesh.
+I completed my B.S.C. in Computer Science and Engineering from the University of Information Technology & Sciences and I am currently studying Cyber Security at Bangladesh University of Professionals in Dhaka, Bangladesh.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahnaf-hasan&label=Profile%20views&color=0e75b6&style=flat" alt="Profile views" /> </p>